 You can also visit Notre-Dame-de-Lorette Church which began construction in 1730.
 It has since gone on to be designated as one of Canada’s National Historic Sites. nearby to the church is the Tsawenhohi house, built between 1807 and 1820 for Chief Nicolas Tsawenhohi Vincent.
 There are guided tours, craft demonstrations, archaeological artifacts and more.

 Treat yourself to an experiential stay at the Hotel Musee Premieres Nations.
-This combination museum and luxury hotel offers intimate spa packages as well as activities such as First Nations storytelling in their traditional longhouse.
+This combination museum and luxury hotel offers an intimate spa package as well as activities such as First Nations storytelling in their traditional longhouse.
 Enjoy a gourmet meal

 If you are visiting Quebec near the end of June, check to see if the Wendake International Pow Wow will be on during your visit.
 This massive event features drummers, dancers, and food from Indigenous groups across North America.
 You can read about our experiences at Ontario Pow Wows here.